 FPA 500 Supervised Independent Study

 Open to juniors and seniors who wish to read in a specific area or pursue a project or topic in depth under the direction of a faculty member.
 Frequent conferences with the advisor are required.
-Prerequisite: Department approval

 FPA 501 Interdisciplinary Colloquium